California oak woodland: Status and future of California oak woodlands

 Blue oak woodlands cover about 2939000 acre of the state, and of this area about 79%, or 2322000 acre, shows no evidence of past cutting of trees.
 Recent research by the University of Arkansas Tree-Ring Laboratory has studied several unlogged stands of blue oak woodlands, and suggests that the state may harbor over 500000 acres of such old growth forests.
 This would make California's oak woodlands some of the most extensive old growth forests left in the state.
-However, most oaks of full tree size are more than one hundred years old, and few saplings are ever produced, because cattle often tear the plants to pieces.
+Reproduction the oaks varies by region and local conditions, with the Northern half of the state often having significantly more reproduction than the southern half.
+Locally, pulses in the deer herd and rodent populations, livestock management, drought, and fire can all affect successful seedling survival.

 The Oaks 2040 survey estimates that 750000 acre of California oak woodlands are seriously threatened by 2040 as a burgeoning state population makes ever more use of the wildland.
 This comprehensive survey includes oak woodland maps and inventory data for the ten oak types found in California.
 By evaluating this new information against current State of California economic growth projections, the location and extent of oak woodlands most at risk of development are identified.

-Management practices, such as the grazing (or the lack thereof) can lower soil fertility and nutrient level.
+Management practices, such as grazing (or the lack thereof) can lower soil fertility and nutrient level.
 A study performed by the University of California, Davis found that the prominent presence of oak trees in California oak woodlands creates areas of soil that are optimal for new growth.

 The Bureau of Land Management partnered with the California Biodiversity Council to carry out the Agreement on Biological Diversity, started in 1991, to protect and expand the following oakland wood areas: King Range National Conservation Area, Cache Creek Management Area, Yuba River Watershed in Inimim Forest, Consumes River Preserve, and Fort Ord.
 The methods used to ensure a healthy future for the California oak woodlands include maintenance and restoration of old-growth forests, watershed management and improvement, protection of water quality, protection of wildlife species that have cultural and environmental value to the area, restoration of valley oaks, and the habitat maintenance of "special status botanical species" and select endangered species.

 Due to residential and commercial development, 64% of California counties reported a decrease of greater than 5% in oak woodland area.